 Selenium and antioxidant activity

-The national academy of sciences (NAS) released a report on April 11th reviewing the emerging science of antioxidants and their potential for disease protection.
-The Council for responsible nutrition concludes that while there is not enough scientific evidence to permit recommended intakes based on disease prevention, the wide range of safe intakes for antioxidant vitamins is approved.
+The National Academy of Sciences (NAS) published a report on April 11th that explores the evolving understanding of antioxidants and their potential to support overall health.
+The Council for Responsible Nutrition acknowledges that, although current scientific evidence does not support specific intake recommendations for antioxidants based on disease prevention, there is consensus on a broad range of safe intakes for antioxidant vitamins.
+This acknowledgment highlights the importance of including antioxidants as part of a balanced diet to support general wellness.
 It issued higher recommended dietary allowances (RDAs) for vitamins C and E. The new RDAs for antioxidant nutrients are: vitamin C (75 milligrams (mg) for women and 90 mg for men), vitamin E (15 mg), and selenium (55 micrograms (μg))

 The NAS report also established tolerable upper intake levels (ULs) for vitamin C (2,000 mg), vitamin E (1,000 mg) and selenium (400 μg).
 ULs for adults are set to protect the most sensitive individuals of the general population